JohnRamos940/armistice/DOCUMENT.md

 historical part of the Ukrainian Cossack Kuban and that such an annexation as autonomous republic of Ukraine with the same treatment of full autonomy as in Adygea would give it access to the Caspian Sea, but given the presence of the Congress of the Oirat-Kalmyk People which demands for full indepedence, there will be plans as well for a post-unification plebisite on the future fate of the republic, either as remaining as an autonomous republic of Ukraine or as an independent nation.
-If the option of unification is accepted, the Oriat-Kalmyk people must be encouraged to swear allegiance to Ukraine and to serve in the Armed Forces and the other uniformed organizations of the nation, and for the region, upon annexation to Ukraine as an autonomous republic, the government in Kyiv will guaranteee its full autonomy in like manner as in
+If the option of unification is accepted, referendum or nonee, the Oriat-Kalmyk people must be encouraged to swear allegiance to Ukraine and to serve in the Armed Forces and the other uniformed organizations of the nation, and for the region, upon annexation to Ukraine as an autonomous republic, the government in Kyiv will guaranteee its full autonomy in like manner as in
 Adygea, and all those Kalmyks who collaborated with Russia in war crimes and human rights abuses will be charged accordingly as well as in their participation in the war at large.
-Regardless of either the outcome of the planned future plebisite or the acceptance or rejection of unification by the regional government, Ukraine will help protect the cultures, religions and traditions of the Kalmyrk peoples and with any and all forms of Western assistance help reverse decades of desertification in the republic and will also assist in the rebuilding of their traditional ways of living, their economic, religious and cultural reconstruction and in other fields of endeavour.
+Regardless of either the outcome of the planned future plebisite or the acceptance or rejection of unification by the regional government with or without the referendum, Ukraine will help protect the cultures, religions and traditions of the Kalmyrk peoples and with any and all forms of Western assistance help reverse decades of desertification in the republic and will also assist in the rebuilding of their traditional ways of living, their economic, religious and cultural reconstruction and in other fields of endeavour.
 In addition to these, a ban of all pro-Russian political parties and organizations in this republic shall be in force regardless.

-In addition, parts of Tambov (11), Volgograd (12), Saratov (13) and Liptesk Oblasts (14) bordering the regions already mentioned shall be annexed to Ukraine postwar as well and the communities that are part of the areas affected will be fully integrated with it, and its population asked to swear allegiance to Ukraine and its Constitution, speak Ukrainian and serve in the AFU and the other uniformed organizations.
-People of these areas who have worked with the aggressor in the performance of war crimes, human rights abuses and other activities will be prosecuted accordingly upon official annexation of Ukraine in these areas.
+In addition, parts of Tambov (11), Volgograd (12), Saratov (13) and Liptesk Oblasts (14) bordering the regions already mentioned that are slated for total annexation shall be annexed to Ukraine postwar as well and the communities that are part of the areas affected will be fully integrated with it, and its population asked to swear allegiance to Ukraine and its Constitution, speak Ukrainian and serve in the AFU and the other uniformed organizations.
+People of these areas who have worked with the aggressor in the performance of war crimes, human rights abuses and other activities will be prosecuted accordingly upon official annexation to the national territory of Ukraine in these areas.

 The autonomous republics of Kabardino-Balkaria and Karachay-Cherkessia, also a part of the "Russian Federation", will be assisted by Ukraine to help in their liberation from the Russian dominator and autocrat, and will be assisted in either